Chinese cities broil in heat, brace for more record temperatures | Science-Environment

 - China

-Major Chinese cities issued heat advisories, with Beijing expected to hit over 36 degrees Celsius (97 F) on Monday, as China braces for another year of record-breaking temperatures that could threaten electricity supply, crops and a fragile economy.

-China has already suffered from heatwaves in several parts of the country since March.
-Recently, Yunnan province was gripped with temperatures of more than 40 Celsius, which is especially burdensome for power grids as millions of homes begin to switch on air conditioners.
-Over the past couple days, Shandong province and Beijing issued heat warnings.
-Populous cities such as Jinan, Tianjin and Zhengzhou are expected to see temperatures soar to as high as 37 degrees Celsius.
+Major Chinese cities have issued heat advisories, with Beijing expected to swelter in 36 Celsius (97 Fahrenheit) temperatures on Monday, as China braces for record-breaking heat that could threaten electricity supply, crops and a fragile economy.
+China has suffered from heat waves in several regions since March.
+Yunnan province in the southwest, which is known for its mild weather, recently suffered temperatures of more than 40 Celsius, putting a huge burden on the power grid as millions of homes switched on air conditioners.

-The China Meteorological Administration has warned regions to prepare for more extreme heat this year.
-Sporadic heatwaves are occurring ahead of the regular summer season - also particularly worrying for the agriculture sector.
-Damaged crops could drive up food prices, exacerbate inflation and put pressure on China's economy as it tries to rebound from a three-year zero-COVID policy that stunted growth.
+The eastern province Shandong and the capital Beijing have issued heat warnings while Jinan and Tianjin in the north and centrally located Zhengzhou, are expected to see temperatures soar to as high as 37C.
+The heat waves are occurring ahead of the regular summer season, which is particularly worrying for agriculture.

 "The development of an El Niño will most likely lead to a new spike in global heating and increase the chance of breaking temperature records," said WMO Secretary-General Petri Taalas.